eltiwany/cv-automation-system/README.md

 1. Clone repository using command `git clone https://github.com/eltiwany/CS335-CV-AUTOMATION-SYSTEM.git`
 1. Change path to repository folder by typing `cd CS335-CV-AUTOMATION-SYSTEM`
-1. Install node modules by typing `npm install`
+1. Install npm dependencies on node_modules directory by typing `npm install`
-1. Install laravel vendor by typing `composer install`
+1. Install composer dependencies on vendor directory by typing `composer install`
 1. Create database on your DBMS with name `cv-automation` or any name if you are advanced user
 1. Edit .env file, change the following fiels based on your DBMS settings
    1. `DB_DATABASE=cv-automation`